Welcome

 CFA Level 1 Syllabus

-For CFA Level 1, you are required to understand the role of the investment policy statement within portfolio management, its typical components, and how various constraints and objectives inform the selection, monitoring, and construction of portfolios.
-When revising this area, focus on the following syllabus points:
+For the CFA Level 1 exam, you are expected to understand the role of the investment policy statement within portfolio management, its typical components, and how various constraints and objectives inform the selection, monitoring, and construction of portfolios, with a focus on the following syllabus points:

 Test Your Knowledge